Anjumkammath/Solarnova-AI/README.md

 Adjust GPIO pin assignments and motor steps in predict_live.py to your hardware setup.

-You may need to run scripts with sudo on Raspberry Pi for GPIO access:
+You may need to run scripts with sudo on the Raspberry Pi for GPIO access:

 sudo python src/predict_live.py